mitunee/tagexplorer.github.io/README.md

 ![](./screenshot.png)

-To run the development server locally?
+To run the development server locally:

 ```
 npm install